patr1ckm/do_ldpred/README.md

     5_scores/
     logs/  contains log files to monitor progress

-The relative location of the files can be specified in the script by setting the `loc` variable.
+The location of the files can be specified in the script by setting the `loc` variable.
+This might be different from the place the scripts are run.

 ### 1. Cleaning